bryntum/siesta/README.md

 Siesta is an ubiquitous, full-featured, open-source JavaScript/TypeScript testing tool, developed at [Bryntum](https://www.bryntum.com/) for more than 10 years.

-Version 6 is a complete rewrite, using a modern technologies stack and the decade of test driven development experience.
+Version 6 is a complete rewrite, using a modern technology stack and the decade of test driven development experience.

 Main features:

-- It can run tests in browsers, Node.js and Deno, assuming that the code being tested is isomorphic
+- Running tests in multiple environments: browsers, Node.js and Deno, assuming that the code being tested is isomorphic
 - Supports parallel execution
 - Provides accurate and well-formatted deep diff for equality assertion